Should I replace or upgrade my electrical switchboard?

 Many people are either unaware that their homes contain outdated electrical systems, or they don’t understand the importance of using the latest safety hardware.
 Some common misunderstandings we come across are:

 “I don’t need to change to an electrical switchboard, my fuse box is doing fine”

 Fuse boxes are not designed to manage the electrical needs of today’s average home.
 The “technology” in traditional fuses is over 130 years old!
-Modern electrical switchboard with circuit breakers safety switches are more reliable, much safer easier to maintain.
-It’s surprisingly affordable to upgrade your switchboard it’s a small price to pay for safety, reliability efficiency.
+Modern electrical switchboard with circuit breakers and safety switches are more reliable, much safer and easier to maintain.
+It’s surprisingly affordable to upgrade your switchboard and it’s a small price to pay for safety, reliability and efficiency.